Content-based Wake-up for Energy-efficient and Timely Top-k IoT Sensing Data Retrieval: Numerical Results

 This section investigates the maximum $k$ as formulated in Eq.~\eqref{eq:maximum_k_3} for the four types of settings: \begin{itemize} \item{Setting 1: We assume linear age, $\Gamma = 1000$, and collision channel, i.e., $e_{c} = 0$.} \item{Setting 2: We assume linear age, $\Gamma = 1000$, and collision channel and erasure channel with the constant error probability $e_{c} = 0.1$.} \item{Setting 3: We assume linear age, relatively large age-penalty $\Gamma = 5000$, and collision channel i.e., $e_{c} = 0$.} \item{Setting 4: We assume exponential age with $\alpha = 0.02$, $\Gamma = 1000$, and collision channel i.e., $e_{c} = 0$.} \end{itemize} In this analysis, $\gamma_{\mathrm{th}}$ and $\epsilon_{\mathrm{th}}$ in Eq.~\eqref{eq:maximum_k_3} are set to $\bar{\Delta}_{k}^{\mathrm{RR}}(N)$ in Eq.~\eqref{eq:RR_k_QAoI} and $E_{\mathrm{total}}^{\mathrm{RR}} (N)$ in Eq.~\eqref{eq:RR_ene}, respectively.
 With this setting, we can investigate the maximum value of $k$, under which the \gls{cowu} outperforms \gls{rr} in terms of total energy consumption and \gls{k-qaoi}.

-Fig.~\ref{Fig:maxk} shows the results of maximum $k$ against the different parameter settings.
+Fig.~\ref{Fig:maxk_dynamic_p} shows the results of maximum $k$ against the different parameter settings, where we adopt the optimal transmission probability $p_{\mathrm{opt}}^{*}$ obtained in Eq.~\eqref{eq:dynamic_p}.
 First, we can see that the value of $k$ becomes larger as the number of nodes increases.
 In \gls{rr}, data staleness for the nodes that transmit data very early time can not be avoided to realize reliable data transmission, which increases the average \gls{k-qaoi} and its negative effect becomes larger as the number of nodes increases.
 On the other hand, \gls{cowu} achieves both high information freshness and high energy efficiency by carefully tuning the parameters $\{\zeta$, $V_{\mathrm{th}}\}$, especially when the value of $k$ is small.

 Next, focusing on the different settings, we can see that setting 3 achieves the lowest maximum $k$ than other settings.
 When the penalty for data transmission failure is large, which corresponds to settings 3, the sink needs to set a relatively small threshold $V_{\mathrm{th}}$ of \gls{cowu} and transmit \gls{cowu} signal earlier time in order to alleviate the negative effect for the data collection failure, which increases the energy consumption and \gls{k-qaoi}.
 Comparing the results of setting-1 and 3, we can see that the maximum $k$ of setting-3 is always smaller than setting-1, depicted by a black line.
 This is because, as the value of $\Gamma$ becomes larger, \gls{k-qaoi} of \gls{cowu} becomes larger as discussed in Sec.~\ref{sec:Investigation_of_Gamma}, while total energy consumption and \gls{k-qaoi} of \gls{rr} only depends on the number of nodes $N$, when $e_{c} = 0$.